akazukin5151/koneko/MANUAL.md

 Examples:
-    i09   --->  Display the ninth image in image view (must have leading 0) i10   --->  Display the tenth image in image view O9    --->  Open the ninth image's post in browser D9    --->  Download the ninth image, in large resolution
+    i09   --->  Display the ninth image in image view (must have leading 0) i10   --->  Display the tenth image in image view O29   --->  Open the last image's post in browser D00   --->  Download the first image, in large resolution

     25    --->  Display the image on column 2, row 5 (index starts at 1)
     d25   --->  Open the image on column 2, row 5 (index starts at 1) in browser